thunder-project/thunder/python/doc/style_guide.rst

 All new features should include appropriate unit tests.
 When adding a new feature, a good place to start is to find a piece of functionality similar to the one you are adding, find the existing test, and use it as as a starting point.

-See [link] for information on how to run the tests.
+See :doc:`contributing` for information on how to run the tests.
 All tests will be automatically run on any pull request, but you can save time by running tests locally and resolving any issues before submitting.

 Design principles
 ~~~~~~~~~~~~~~~~~